ljungqvist/yaol/README.md

     /**
      * number of apples
      */
-    var apples by mutableObservableProperty { applesObservable }
+    var apples by applesObservable

     private val applePriceObservable = mutableObservable(0.0)
     /**
      * price of apples
      */
-    var applePrice by mutableObservableProperty { applePriceObservable }
+    var applePrice by applePriceObservable

     // join number of apples and price into one observable private val totalPriceObservable =